Hackers on Planet Earth: HOPE X

 The badge used at HOPE X. It was a patch evocative of a police shield, with the 2600 logo prominent at the bottom.

-HOPE X took place from 18-20 July 2014 at Hotel Pennsylvania.
+HOPE X took place from 18 to 20 July 2014 at Hotel Pennsylvania.
 The keynote speakers were Daniel Ellsberg and Edward Snowden; also featured was noted former NSA official and whistleblower Thomas Drake.
 The theme of the conference was "dissent", and whistle-blowing was a topic of a good number of talks.
 But the conference also featured critical talks about the state of hackdom, for example Johannes Grenzfurthner of monochrom spoke about the problems of rockstar martyrdom within the hacker scene and the creation of hacker cult figures (like Snowden, Appelbaum or Assange) by unreflective members of the community or the media.

 Notable changes included a massive increase in available bandwidth.
 Previous conferences had a 50 Mbit connection; HOPE X had a 10 Gbit fibre optic connection provided by Hurricane Electric.
 This geometric increase in bandwidth made possible live streaming of all conference talks in real time.
 The Ellsberg/Snowden keynote was seen in over 120 countries.
 This also was the first year all conference areas were fully connected to the conference network, albeit with the Workshop floor with slightly limited connectivity (a 1 Gbit connection, as compared to the 10 Gbit backbone of the other conference spaces).
 Five different wireless networks were provided to conference attendees.
 The hammocks on the mezzanine level, which provided a place for some attendees to sleep if they were unable to procure a place to otherwise do so, were replaced by inflatable furniture in a dedicated "Chill Space" area.
 Mezzanine space was also explicitly dedicated to attendee meetups in the form of villages, similar to assemblies at Chaos Communication Congresses and villages at hacker camps, specifically "Village Zone A" (primarily a soldering and electronics workshop), "Village Zone B", "Lockpickers Village", and "Noisy Square".
 Workshop tracks were published in the schedule and the conference took nearly all the hotel's available meeting space.

 HOPE XI

-HOPE XI (The Eleventh HOPE) took place from 22-24 July 2016 at Hotel Pennsylvania.
+HOPE XI (The Eleventh HOPE) took place from 22 to 24 July 2016 at Hotel Pennsylvania.
 Cory Doctorow was the keynote speaker.
 Like last time, HOPE XI was provided Internet transit by Hurricane Electric at 111 Eighth Avenue over a fiber connection leased from RCN Corporation.
 Aruba Networks sponsored 50 wireless access points which were used to provide 3 wireless networks for attendees, two of which were secured with either WPA or PSK, another network for the NOC, and one for the press and speakers.

 Network connectivity was fully provided for in all areas, which came into use throughout the conference as many talks were filled to capacity and attendees either watched streams on their own devices or in designated overflow and viewing areas.